Efficacy and Safety of Fosaprepitant Dimeglumine in Preventing Chemotherapy-Induced Nausea and Vomiting (MK-0517-031 AM4)

 - Is naive to moderately and highly emetogenic chemotherapy

-- Is scheduled to receive a single IV dose of one or more MEC agents on Day 1, except for the combination of anthracycline and cyclophosphamide (AC MEC)
+- Is scheduled to receive a single IV dose of one or more MEC agents on Day 1, except for the combination of anthracycline and cyclophosphamide

-- Has a predicted life expectancy of at least 4 months, and a Karnofsky score of at least 60 indicating that the subject requires occasional assistance, but is able to care for most of his/her needs.
+- Has a predicted life expectancy of at least 4 months, and a Karnofsky score of at least 60 indicating that the participant requires occasional assistance, but is able to care for most of his/her needs.

-- Female of childbearing potential demonstrates a negative urine pregnancy test, and agrees to remain abstinent or use two acceptable forms of birth control for at least 14 days prior to study, throughout the study, and at least 1 month following last dose of study medication
+- Female of childbearing potential demonstrates a negative urine pregnancy test, and agrees to remain abstinent or use two acceptable forms of birth control for at least 14 days prior to study, throughout the study, and at least 1 month following last dose of study drug.

 Exclusion Criteria: